 Symptoms of xylitol poisoning

-Always check the ingredients before you buy chocolate, sweets or treats that you plan to share with your dog.
-Avoid purchasing anything that contains xylitol if there is any chance that your dog might help themselves whilst your back is turned
+- Always check the ingredients before you buy sugar-free chocolate, sweets or treats.
+Avoid purchasing anything that contains xylitol if there is the smallest chance that your dog might help themselves whilst your back is turned.